 - Life expectancy in Scotland is improving the expectation of life at birth is currently 76.1 years for men and 80.6 years for women for those born around 2010. - People in Scotland aged 65 might expect to live another 15-20 years and those aged 75 another 10-12 years. - Life expectancy is an issue of inequality the gap in life expectancy at birth between least deprived and most deprived being about 10 years. - 1 in 3 of all adults aged over 65 have a self-reported long term condition (LTC) of the musculoskeletal system.
 1 in 4 has a LTC relating to the heart and circulatory system, and 1 in 10 a LTC relating to the respiratory system. - But, 68% of 60-74 year olds and 55% of those aged over 75 years report no disability nor long term illness. - The majority self-report good health, but this declines with age from 66% saying their health is 'good/very good' at age 65-69 years to 53% for those aged 85 years and over. - Mental wellbeing, as measured by the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS), is slightly higher among adults aged 65 and over compared to those aged 16-64 (mean WEMWBS score of 50.2 versus 49.8 respectively).
 However, mental wellbeing decreases with age among older adults. - Overweight/obesity: The mean Body Mass Index (BMI) of those aged 65 and over is 28.1 compared to 27.3 for those aged 16-64.
 It seems to peak at age 65 to 69 years.
 74% of those aged 65 and over are overweight or obese compared to 63% for those aged 16-64. - Hypertension: More than 2/3 of those aged 65 and over have high blood pressure.
-This is 'uncontrolled' in a third of cases overall rising to 2/3 in those aged 85 and over. - The prevalence of multimorbidity increases substantially with age.
+This is 'uncontrolled' in a third of cases overall rising to 2/3 in those aged 85 and over. - Multiple morbidity: Managing multiple, long term conditions is one of the biggest challenges facing the health care system.
+The prevalence of multimorbidity increases substantially with age.
+By age 50 years, half of the Scottish population have at least one morbidity, and by age 65 years most are multimorbid.
+Onset of multimorbidity occurs 10-15 years earlier in people living in the most deprived areas compared with the most affluent.